Leo-Adventure/CS305-Computer-Network/README.md

 In assignment2, we were required to implement a danmuku system using both websocket and HTTP protocol.

-Now update to WS implementation
+Now the project has finished~